kgni/alz-news/README.md

 **Puppeteer**, _"is a Node library which provides a high-level API to control headless Chrome or Chromium over the DevTools Protocol."_

-- If interactions with the webpage needs to be made, I will use Puppeteer instead.
+- If interactions with the webpage need to be made, I will use Puppeteer instead.
 Some examples could be:
-  - If articles are lazy loaded or paginated - infinite scroll / load more button.
+  - If articles are lazy loaded or paginated - infinite scroll/load more button.
   - To remove popups.

 ### Building a dashboard with CRUD functionality

 - Working with a lot of data, and figuring out how to display it in a way that is easy to work with.
-  The dashboard table is made with the react-table library, and then additional features has been added to it, such as opening a modal for each article, where we can edit them.
+The dashboard table is made with the react-table library, and then additional features have been added to it, such as opening a modal for each article, where we can edit them.
-  Additional searching functioanlity has been added, such as only displaying recommened articles, or displaying articles depending on their status.
+- Additional searching functionality has been added, such as only displaying recommended articles, or displaying articles depending on their status.

 ### Implementing third party vanillaJS libraries into NextJS

 Implemented [Nextparticle](https://nextparticle.nextco.de/) into the app.

 Had to figure out how the vanilla script worked, and how to create a component from the constructor function inside of that.
-I learned how to dynamically import components with the dynamic API in Next, so that components interacting with Web APIs (such as the window and document), are not server-side rendered where they don't have access to these .
+I learned how to dynamically import components with the dynamic API in Next, so that components interacting with Web APIs (such as the window and document), are not server-side rendered where they don't have access to these.

 ## Examples: